Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 With a plan like this, you can guide the customer journey while keeping every touchpoint reactive to each choice your customer makes.

-The first email is a generic email that introduces your company, explaining what they can expect from your emails.
+The first email introduces your company, explaining what they can expect from your emails.
 The second, sent a day later, spotlights your brand’s best attributes and encourages the user to move to the next stage in the lifecycle journey.

 The next step in the series depends entirely on the recipient’s interaction with your emails so far.